How do lymphedema compression sleeves work?

 Factors outside of the therapeutic needs will come into play such as patient lifestyle, limb size, and dexterity which all help specify the right product selection.
 Patients who use their hands at work may need more of an elastic product with greater flexibility.
 Another factor for consideration would be if a caregiver is needed to help apply a compression arm sleeve, for example.
 The medi portfolio of compression solutions is comprised of mediven elastic garments and circaid inelastic wraps.
 From ready-to-wear to custom options, and from elastic to inelastic varieties, medi has the right compression solution for lymphedema.

 The perfect balance between soft and strong.

-With both arm and hand products that walk the line between effective containment and wearing comfort, the mediven harmony line of ready-to-wear upper extremity products use a unique fabric that is soft to the touch, easy to apply and now clinically effective.
+With both arm and hand products that walk the line between effective containment and wearing comfort, the mediven harmony line of ready-to-wear upper extremity products uses a unique fabric that is soft to the touch, easy to apply, and now clinically effective.
 The mediven harmony is clinically proven* to prevent advanced stages of lymphedema with early diagnosis.

 * A Randomized Trial Evaluating Bioimpedance Spectroscopy Versus Tape Measurement for the Prevention of Lymphedema Following Treatment for Breast Cancer: Interim Analysis Journal: Annals of Surgical Oncology Publication Date: May 2019 Authors: Ridner et al.